jgoguen/calibre-kobo-driver/README.md

 	1. To get the calibre debug log, click the arrow beside the "Preferences" menu, choose "Restart in debug mode", repeat the same action that caused the issue, and close calibre.
 The debug log will be automatically displayed to you.

 # Known Issues
-When using Kobo firmware 2.9.0, sideloaded KePub files do not display in-book statistics.
+When using Kobo firmware 2.9.0 or later, sideloaded KePub files do not display in-book statistics.

 If you have previously installed the device driver plugin in calibre 0.9.18 or earlier, then you upgrade to calibre 0.9.19 or later and can't update the plugin or install the conversion output format plugin, you must manually replace the device driver plugin ZIP file: